gmdelc66/primalitytest/README.md

 ** UPDATE JUNE 22nd 2020 **

 I have now included sfactorint(num) which utilizes Alperton's ECM.
 Some caveates.
-This works under ubuntu and should with other distributions, but not under OSX due to a macro compiler issue that im looking into.
+This works under ubuntu and should with other distributions, I tested under termux an android app and it works there too, but not under OSX due to a macro compiler issue that im looking into.
+I opened a ticket with Alperton who let me know that it's a macro issue, and i'm investigating it now so se can get this compiled there as well,

 To use you must do the following manual commands( my apologies on this, i expect to make sfactorint into a new repo that does this all automatically, but you will find it worth your while if you take the time to do it under linux.